Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ```

 <a name="send_command_reply"></a>
-To receive the reply of completed command on the client side:
+To receive the reply of completed command on the client side, follow these steps:

 1. Define and register the callback that is invoked when the client receives the reply: